The Certainty of Interconnectedness

 Connectedness in the physical world

 Interconnectedness at the Quantum level: A demonstration of the principle of interdependence of individual particles - is found in the phenomenon of Entanglement in Quantum Mechanics.
 Two particles are generated in such a way that a change in the state of one particle results in an immediate change in the state of the other particle despite their separateness in space.
-The entangled particles are distinct and separate in location - but they are strictly interrelated within one entangled whole.
+The entangled particles are distinct and different in location - but they are strictly interrelated within one entangled whole.

 Entanglement is explained by the concept of non-locality (or immediate interconnectedness).
 However, other phenomena, described in the perspective of locality - such as changes in weather conditions as stated by Chaos theory (The Butterfly Effect) – also indicate a profound connectedness of distant and diverse phenomena.